Rivermate | Russia landscape

 Pathways to Permanent Residency

-Foreign nationals who have legally resided and worked in Russia for a certain period can apply for permanent residency.
+Foreign workers who have legally resided and worked in Russia for a significant period may be eligible to apply for permanent residency (a permanent residence permit).

 Dependent Visa Options